 Generally, options granted become vested and exercisable over a fiveyear period.
 Unless set forth otherwise in the applicable award agreement, time-based options generally vest in 20% increments on each of the first five (5) anniversaries of the grant date.
-In each case, the vesting of options is generally subject to the grantee's continued employment at the Company or at one of its subsidiaries as of the applicable vesting date (subject to certain exceptions, as described below).
+In each case, the vesting of options is generally subject to the grantee's continued employment at the Company or at one of its subsidiaries as of the applicable vesting date (subject to certain exceptions, as described below); provided, that award agreements generally provide that options will vest pro rata, on a monthly basis, if a grantee experiences a termination of employment after the first anniversary of the grant date.